Continue reading on DataGuidance with:

 1. Governing Texts

-In any event, there are some provisions on the processing of personal data and the protection of privacy included in different legislative instruments, aimed either at specific legal and regulatory obligations, or at the processing of information by public entities.
+In any event and in the meantime, there are some provisions on the processing of personal data and the protection of privacy included in different legislative instruments, aimed either at specific legal and regulatory obligations or at the processing of information by public entities.

 1.1.
 Key acts, regulations, directives, bills